konsultaner/connectanum-dart/README.md

 # connectanum-dart

-This is a wamp client implementation for dart or flutter projects.
-The projects aims to provide a simple an extensible structure and returning something to the great WAMP-Protocol community.
+This is a WAMP client implementation for the [dart language](https://dart.dev/) and [flutter](https://flutter.dev/) projects.
+The projects aims to provide a simple an extensible and structure that is easy to use.
+With this project I want return something to the great WAMP-Protocol community.

+WAMP is trademark of [Crossbar.io Technologies GmbH](https://crossbario.com/).

 ## TODOs

 - add code coverage report
+- add github runners to test code with multiple dart versions
 - Multithreading for callee invocations
     - callee interrupt thread on incoming cancellations
 - better docs